 Context

-Over the year I used 5 different registrar, I started by Namesilo (because of the cheap price), with OVH (because of the cheaper price on some TLD), then moved to Gandi (from Namesilo and OVH).
+Over the year I used 5 different registrars, I started with Namesilo (because of the cheap price), with OVH (because of the cheaper price on some TLD), then moved to Gandi (from Namesilo and OVH).
 I also used Namecheap (an awful registrar), Porkbun and Regery (because of the cheap price on one of the TLD I wanted on a domain I don’t use for now).

-Gandi has been my main registrar for years for multiples reasons: great UI, great ethic, France based company.
-The price weren’t good, but what mattered to me was the rest (as long as my domain don’t cost me more than 20€/year each), the service was great and it was a good company.
+Gandi has been my main registrar for years for multiples reasons: great UI, great ethic, France-based company.
+The prices weren’t good, but what mattered to me was the rest (as long as my domain don’t cost me more than 20€/year each), the service was great and it was a good company.

 On February 2023, Gandi “merged” with Total Webhosting Solutions (TWS):